ksomervi/wizard/README.md

 - `SITE_SUBTITLE` - short subheading or subtitle for your site.
 - `COPYRIGHT` - short copyright notice

-To recreate the css file:
+To recreate the css files:

     pyscss -C ../scss/base.scss > wizard.css
+    pygmentize -S bw -f html > bw.css

+Perhaps this should be managed via a makefile or script.